Columbia Flash Forward Lined - Women's Review

 As a jacket with two layers (an outer windproof layer and inner microfleece lining), the Flash Forward is exceptionally windproof.
 We didn't feel the wind coming through the material of this jacket at all.

-Unlike the Adidas Outdoor Agravic Alpha Shield Hoodie, the Flash Forward features a complete microfleece lining on the entire interior of the jacket, not just the chest and shoulders.
-And we appreciate that this cozy layer extends all the way up to the inside of the hood, unlike the Marmot Ether DriClime, which lacks this microfleece inside the hood.
+The Flash Forward features a complete microfleece lining on the entire interior of the jacket, not just the chest and shoulders.
+And we appreciate that this cozy layer extends all the way up to the inside of the hood, helping to keep us even warmer when we need it.
 The Flash Forward also runs a little large, which gives it a comfortable, relaxed fit and also easily allows you to add layers underneath if the temperatures drop, but you're not quite ready to break out your winter jacket just yet.

-The Flash Forward isn't our first choice for breathability, as it's a fleece-lined jacket.
-Multiple layers will always detract from breathability when compared to single layers!
+The Flash Forward far from our first choice for breathability, as it's a fleece-lined jacket.
 However, we feel that the microfleece does wick away some moisture from your skin if you are sweating.
-But, chances are, you've put this jacket on because it's a cold day out and the likelihood of sweating inside this jacket is minimal.
+But, chances are, you've put this jacket on because it's a cold day out, and the likelihood of sweating inside this jacket is minimal.

 The microfleece also grips your clothes underneath the jacket.
-While this may be slightly annoying, as the fleece pops out the cuff when you put it on over long sleeves, we found it quite handy when we wanted to unzip this jacket a little for ventilation.
-The microfleece snags your underlayers to hold it in place.
-Other, more slipper jackets like the Patagonia Houdini or Rab Vital Hoody slide off more easily when unzipped.
+While this may be slightly annoying, as the fleece pops out of the cuff when you put it on over long sleeves, it's quite handy when you want to unzip this jacket a little for ventilation.

 Weight and Packability

 During our water test, we poured a cup of water onto the back of this jacket and placed a paper towel underneath.
-After five minutes we checked on the dryness of the paper towel and the Columbia was the only model that kept the towel completely dry.
-Though the back of the jacket retained a little water, the inner microfleece wasn't damp at all and this jacket dried much quicker than the rest of the windbreakers we reviewed.
+After five minutes, we checked on the dryness of the paper towel, and the Flash Forward, with more layers for water to travel through, was the only model that kept the towel completely dry.
+Though the back of the jacket retained a little water, the inner microfleece wasn't damp at all, and this jacket dried much quicker than the rest of the windbreakers we reviewed.

-As one of the cheapest windbreakers in this review, the Columbia delivers a high value.
+As one of the most inexpensive windbreakers in this review, the Flash Forward delivers a reasonably good value — if it's the style and warmth you're looking for.
 Though it's not the most versatile windbreaker we reviewed, we found plenty of reasons to wear this windbreaker when others let us down.
-And retailing for around $69, you'll be spending significantly less on this jacket than on almost any of the others in this review.
 If "chilly days" describes what you're trying to protect yourself against, we think you'll be happy with the exceptional value of the Flash Forward Lined Windbreaker.

-The lined Flash Forward is a cozy jacket that can be layered or worn on its own to keep you warm, making it our Top Pick for Cold Days.
-Unlike the other lined windbreakers in this review, the Columbia is 100% lined with microfleece to keep you comfortable even in a chilly breeze.
+The lined Columbia Flash Forward is a cozy jacket that can be layered or worn on its own to keep you warm.
+Unlike the other lined windbreakers in this review, the Flash Forward is 100% lined with microfleece to keep you comfortable even in a chilly breeze.
 What it lacks in technical attributes and packability, it makes up for with its versatile, relaxed fit that allows you to layer (or not) to the right temperature.
 And with a relatively low price tag, the value of this jacket is high!
 If you're after an easy, everyday jacket to make your spring and fall days that much warmer, the Flash Forward may be the jacket you've been searching for.